peaBerberian/RKeyboard/README.md

 myKeys.stopListening();
 ```

-To this object, you can add any of the 5 following properties:
+To this object, you can define any of the 5 following handler functions:
-  - __onEvent__: callback called as a 'push', 'press' or 'release' event is received.
   - __onPush__: callback called as a 'push' event is received.
+  - __onRelease__: callback called as a 'release' event is received.
   - __onPress__: callback called as a 'press' event is received.
-  - __onRelease__: callback called as a 'release' event is received.
+  - __onEvent__: callback called as a 'push', 'press' or 'release' event is received.
   - __onDown__: callback called as a 'push' or 'press' event is received.

 Each of these callbacks will receive the same event object with, as usual, the following properties: